-In America, one of the most popular sports is 1, so naturally a number of idioms have come from this game.
-For example, "to play hardball" originally meant to play with the harder, standard ball, rather than the softer ball used in the ball so that it unexpectedly spins downward and to one side, to make it harder for the batter to hit.
+Another example is the term "(to throw a) curve ball", which describes the act, in 3, of throwing or pitching the ball so that it unexpectedly spins downward and to one side, to make it harder for the batter to hit.
 Americans also use the phrase "to touch base", which comes from the fact that baseball players need to touch each base on their way around the pitch to score a run.